All posts by gw22mciverlaura@glow

 Science

 We continued our food chains topic by researching animals that live in the ocean.
 We watched an episode of Blue Planet while taking notes on the names of the animals and who eats who.
-We then drew pictures of the animals for our cover page and then built food chains.
+We then drew pictures of the animals for our cover page and built food chains.

 Art and Design